sprathamesh/cloudResourcecleanup/README.md

    export INFLUXDB_TOKEN="your_influxdb_token"

 ### Script to Run:
+1.To perform a dry run of the script and list all VMs across all clouds that have been created in the last 2 days ``bash python crc.py --cloud all --resource vm --age "{'days': 2}" --dry_run

-1.To delete all running AWS VMs that are older than 3 days and 12 hours.
+2.To delete all running AWS VMs that are older than 3 days and 12 hours.
    ```bash
    python crc.py --cloud aws --resource vm  --age "{'days': 3, 'hours': 12}"